clocksin-nick-wm/GamePlan/README.md

 # GamePlan

+There is an error with the News list, could not remove dots from the list portion.

 Marques DeHerrera, Nick Clocksin, and Corbin Cunningham

 The GamePlan is a registration designed website used to incorporate the buying and attendance of big Gaming conference.